Ask anyone what they first think of when the hear France or Paris, and no doubt, the Eiffel Tower will come to mind.

 When can I visit?

-Most people may now have the Eiffel Tower in their travel bucket list.
+Most people probably have the Eiffel Tower in their travel bucket list.
 But did you know that when the Eiffel Tower was first built, it was controversial and many resisted as the public felt it was an eyesore.
 Luckily, it was kept as Paris or France would definitely now be incomplete without the Eiffel Tower.

 Eiffel Tower Paris France in Pop Culture